vtexdocs/help-center-content/docs/announcements/en/adobe-flash-migration.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: adobe-flash-migration
 legacySlug: adobe-flash-migration
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX updated the CMS module due to the Adobe Flash migration
+announcementSynopsisEN: 'VTEX updated the CMS module due to the Adobe Flash migration'
 ---

 VTEX updated the CMS module due to the [Adobe Flash migration until the end of 2020](https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/).
 Previously, the buttons had Flash configuration but now they will be replaced with Javascript.